 If you have been diagnosed with specific digestive conditions such as Celiac Disease, Ulcerative Colitis, SIBO, and IBS or if you regularly experience digestive disturbances such as diarrhea, constipation, bloating, and reflux, you may have an increased risk of insufficient levels of trace minerals.

-Trace minerals play an essential role in conception and sustaining a healthy pregnancy as well as for the health of mom and the baby following birth.
+Trace minerals play an essential role in the conception and sustaining of a healthy pregnancy as well as for the health of the mom and the baby following birth.

 Chromium helps to support healthy blood sugar metabolism and glucose sensitivity.
 In persons with diabetes, pre-diabetes, and insulin resistance, it is beneficial to ensure you are meeting your body’s current needs for chromium.